 If there’s no suitable clubs near you, consider the local community college or evening courses.
 There are many short courses in public speaking where you can meet with other people like yourself and learn new skills.

-- It will increase your confidence to make videos and podcasts, valuable parts of the writer’s marketing toolkit these days.
+- It will increase your confidence to make videos and podcasts, valuable parts of every writer’s marketing toolkit these days.

 - It will help you develop the option of adding Speaker to your resume… something that many career writers have found valuable.
 British author Joanna Penn says public speaking now makes up 30-40% of her income.